-Stage 1: nonresponse to an adequate trial of 1 medication Stage 2: failure to respond to 2 different adequate monotherapy trials lead to incorrect labeling as treatment-resistant depression include substance-induced mood disorders secondary to alcohol, substances, or medications and depression secondary to general medical conditions, such as hypothyroidism.
-In a study by Keller et al.,6 the diagnosis of secondary depression emerged as a major predictor of chronicity of symptoms despite adequate antidepressant treatment.
+Stage 1: nonresponse to an adequate trial of 1 medication

+Stage 2: failure to respond to 2 different adequate monotherapy trials of medications from different classes lead to incorrect labeling as treatment-resistant depression include substance-induced mood disorders secondary to alcohol, substances, or medications and depression secondary to general medical conditions, such as hypothyroidism.
+In a study by Keller et al., 6 the diagnosis of secondary depression emerged as a major predictor of chronicity of symptoms despite adequate antidepressant treatment.